kyma-project/kyma/docs/knative-eventing-mesh/03-01-event-processing.md

 title: Event processing and delivery
 type: Details
 ---
-Event delivery in Knative Eventing Mesh uses the Broker and Trigger concepts to forward events and deliver them to the subscribers.
+The event processing and delivery flow in Knative Eventing Mesh uses the Broker and Trigger concept to forward events and deliver them to the subscribers.
 This diagram explains the event flow in Kyma, from the moment the Application sends an event, to the point when the event triggers the function.

 ![Eventing flow](./assets/eventing-mesh-flow.svg)